quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part16_The_LSTM_Layer.md

 :p What is the role of the input gate in an LSTM?
 ??x
-The input gate, similar to the forget gate, takes the concatenation of the previous hidden state \( h_{t-1} \) and the current input \( x_t \), passes it through a sigmoid function.
-This produces a vector \( i_t \) where each element is between 0 and 1, indicating how much new information should be added to the cell state.
+The input gate, similar to the forget gate, takes the concatenation of the previous hidden state $h_{t-1}$ and the current input $ x_t $, passes it through a sigmoid function.
+This produces a vector $ i_t$ where each element is between 0 and 1, indicating how much new information should be added to the cell state.

 Example Code:
 ```java